-CPAs are integral to the success of any Virginia business.
+Certified public accountant CPAs are integral to the success of any Virginia business.
 They manage the tax filings, oversee budgets, conduct audits, and create financial projections, among other tasks.
 Given their vital role in business and commerce for Virginia, there's no wonder that the license receives so much oversight.
 It's also very difficult to achieve the credential.
-In fact, each state has its own Board of Accountancy and attendant rules governing how to achieve full licensure.
+In fact, each state has its own Board and attendant rules governing how to achieve full licensure.
 This page is all about how to become a CPA in Virginia.
 Becoming a CPA in Virginia doesn't have to be stressful.
 Just follow this guide and you can pass the CPA exam.

 Academic Requirements for Virginia CPAs

-Academic scholarship is the backbone of the CPA credential.
-While you will learn much while on the job, your college or university experience will set the tone for your later career.
+Academic scholarship is the backbone of the certified public accountant CPA credential.
+While you will learn much while on the job, your college or university experience requirements will set the tone for your later career.
 There, you'll learn all of the fundamentals you need to become a certified public accountant.
-In Virginia, you need a total of 150 semester hours, including a bachelor's degree, to attain your licensure.
+In Virginia, you need a total of 150 semester hours, including a bachelor's degree, to sit for the CPA.

-Included in your 150 hours, you must take a minimum of 24 hours in upper-level accounting and 24 hours in business-related coursework.
+Included in your 150 credit hours, CPA candidates must take a minimum of 24 credit hours in upper-level accounting and 24 credit hours in business-related coursework.
 Keep in mind that courses such as principles of accounting or introduction to accounting will not count towards the 48 hours you need to complete to become a certified public accountant and start the process of becoming a CPA.
 Also, if you take a lot of accounting courses, you can use 6 hours to count towards the business requirement.

 You must include the following in your accounting coursework: